Chicago State University logo

 1951

-The Illinois state government began funding the institution.
+State of Illinois began funding the institution.

 1965

-The state of Illinois assumed full control of the college.
+State of Illinois assumed full control of the college.

 1971

-Renamed Chicago State University.
+Renamed Chicago State University (CSU).

 1975